Islamic University, Bangladesh: Innovations and achievements

-Baishakah (Bengali New Year) and Science Fair/Carnival

-The university authorities organize the Baishakah (Bengali New Year) and Science Fair every year on the occasion of celebrating Pahela Baishakh and the Bengali New Year.
-On the occasion, the IU authority organize cultural programs like concert, stages drama, scientific and technological projects show etc.

 Student life and facilities

 Student body

 The university has about 16,000 regular students.
 There are eight residential halls for students, including four of 2000 seats for male and three of 1500 seats for female students.
 This capacity is not enough and students usually live in two adjacent cities, Kushtia and Jheniadah.

 Halls of residence

 The university has eight residential halls for students, five for males and three for females.
 They are:

 Transportation

 The university runs its own regular bus services to and from the Kushtia and Jhenidah district towns.
 Although, it has a total of 47 Bus to ensure transportation facilities of the students, teacher officers and support staff residing inside and outside of the campus, but it is not adequate.
 In addition, VC, Pro-VC and Treasurer use university Car for their transportation facilities.